Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Packet capture shows Sophos Firewall forwarded the ping packet out on Port5.

-Port5 is the WAN interface on Sophos Firewall.
-Sophos Firewall should forward the ping packet out on IPsec VPN virtual interface, not the WAN Port5.
+The port5 is the WAN interface on Sophos Firewall.
+Sophos Firewall will forward the ping packet out on the IPsec VPN virtual interface, not the WAN Port5.

 This is a routing issue.
 We need to check the routing configuration on the Sophos Firewall.